-The Barnes Montessori staff are enthusiastic, responsible and caring.
+The Barnes Montessori staff are fun, enthusiastic, responsible and caring.
 As a team they are all valued and respected.
-Between them they have a wealth of experience.
+Between them they have a wealth of experience and many talents.
 All the staff have DBS checks, Safeguarding and First Aid training.
 They are a well-qualified team and all attend on-going professional training courses and Conferences.

 Married with three children all of whom attended the Barnes Montessori Nursery and two grandchildren.
 Trained at St. Nicholas Montessori College, has a BA (Hons) degree in Early Childhood Studies and an Early Years Professional Status.
 She is the school’s Designated Safeguarding and Child Protection Officer.
 Former governor both of an independent school and maintained Primary School.
 Over the years has sat on various education committees including the Borough’s Education and Overview Scrutiny Committee and was (PVI) Private, Voluntary and Independent Schools Forum Representative.
 Anne-Marie has been London co-ordinator and National Secretary of the Montessori Early Years Forum (MEYF); and on the Montessori Evaluation and Accreditation Board (MEAB).
 One of the founder members of the Save Our Nurseries Campaign.
 Anne-Marie was awarded the 2011 Montessorian of the Year.
 She is a huge advocate of the Montessori approach to learning and development.
 She is totally dedicated in doing the best for the children in her care and leading a caring, committed and supportive team.

 Sarah began her Montessori Career at Barnes Montessori over 20 years ago, joining first as a student and then becoming a class teacher and key person.
 She left to spend a year teaching in Australia before returning to London where she taught for 5 years before starting a family.
 When her 3 children were young she worked as a childminder before re-joining the Barnes Montessori Nursery in September 2016.
 As a class teacher and keyperson she has a wealth of experience and organisational skills with a great sense of fun and humour.
 Sarah is Deputy and on the BMN Management Team.
 She is also the school’s Health and Safety Officer and Fire Warden.

 Joined the team in 2017.
 A psychology graduate who specialised in childhood development.
 Eleanor went on to work in education and spent a year teaching in Beijing.
 She has qualified in Montessori Pedagogy; Early Years Educator from Montessori Centre International.
 She has specialised training in Attachment Theory and is a registered Circle of Security parent facilitator.
-She is a very dedicated and passionate class teacher and keyperson.
-She is Deputy Safeguarding and Child Protection Officer.
+Eleanor is currently on maternity leave.

-Joined the team, in January 2014.
+Michelle joined the team in January 2014.
 She has a Montessori Diploma from Montessori Centre International.
 Michelle has two grown-up daughters and creates and implements cooking and planting activities for the children.
-She is the school’s co-ordinator for the Healthy Early Years London (HEYL) project.
-She is interested in nature and wildlife and is an active volunteer for Wildlife Aid Foundation practising animal healing, supporting rescue centres and fundraising.
+She is the school’s Healthy Eating co-ordinator.
+She is interested in nature and wildlife.
+Michelle is an active volunteer for Wildlife Aid Foundation practising animal healing, supporting rescue centres and fundraising.

 Married with twin girls.
 Vickie originally qualified as a dance teacher with the National Association of Teachers of Dance, has a Dance Diploma from the University of London and qualified as an Exercise to Music Instructor with the YMCA.
 She has extensive experience teaching dance and exercise to children and adults.
 Her weekly sessions with the children incorporate exercises aimed at improving gross and fine motor skills and balance and coordination, along with creative movement for story-telling.